sfast/zeronode/README.md

 Application backends are becoming complex these days and there are lots of moving parts talking to each other through network.
 There is a great difference between sending a few bytes from A to B, and doing messaging in reliable way.
 - How to handle dynamic components ? (i.e., pieces that come and/or go away temporarily, scaling a microservice instances )
-- How to handle messages that we can't deliver immediately ? (e.g waiting for a component to come back online)
+- How to handle messages that we can't deliver immediately ? (i.e waiting for a component to come back online)
 - How to route messages in complex microservice architecture ? (i.e. one to one, one to many, custom grouping)
 - How we handle network errors ? (i.e., reconnecting of various pieces)